4rkal/blog/content/posts/ventoy.md

 Select your usb device from the drop down and click on install.

 # Using ventoy
 To use ventoy all you have to do is paste your iso files inside of the usb.
-No formatting etc.
+No need for formatting etc.

 When you boot into your usb you will be prompted which of the iso's to use.
 That's about it.